La. Guard preps for TS Cristobal, continues COVID-19 operations

 |0

 This work, La.
-Guard preps for TS Cristobal, continues COVID-19 operations [Image 3 of 3], by SGT Renee Seruntine, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Guard preps for TS Cristobal, continues COVID-19 operations, by SFC Denis Ricou, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT